 Reforestation At Scale Is an Inflation-Resilient Practice

 Just as tree planting is naturally a pandemic-resilient occupation due to its often remote + socially distanced nature, so too is reforestation a naturally inflation-resilient practice.
 At its core, our cost structure is frugal.
 How so?
-Our projects are undertaken with local reforestation partners, typically using the supportive infrastructure that is already available to them.
-Planting trees is guided by nature and projects progress with its cycles and seasons.
+Our projects are undertaken with local reforestation partners, typically relying on the supportive infrastructure that is already in place.
+Planting trees is guided by nature, and projects progress with its cycles and seasons.

-We prioritize working with local experts and volunteers over bringing in outside help unless specifically required for project success.
+We prioritize working with local experts and volunteers over bringing in outside help unless it is absolutely necessary for project success.
 And most of our trees are hand planted; just a shovel, a sapling, and a determined tree planter.

-Over and over, we've seen that tree planting outcomes are significantly brighter when the local community is directly involved in the process.
+Over and over, we have seen that tree planting outcomes are significantly brighter when the local community is directly involved in the process.
 When we are connected to the work on the ground at the human and the ecosystem level.
-Our partners are in tune with the land, familiar with local stakeholders, and aware of their needs and how their communities will benefit from planting trees.
+Our partners are in tune with the land, are familiar with local stakeholders, and are aware of their needs and how their communities will benefit from planting trees.

 And finally, our operation costs consistently fall below the industry standard of 20% of our total budget.
-Although it is growing, we still plant a lot of trees relative to the size of our team.
+Although our team is growing, we still plant a lot of trees relative to the size of our organization.
 And we intend to keep it that way.

 Inflation may be putting a damper on your finances, but helping the environment doesn't have to wreck your budget.
 With One Tree Planted, you can still plant trees for just $1.
 Plant a tree today!